-FY17 Actual FY18 Actual FY19 Projection FY19 Target FY20 Target Long-Term Issue - Urban Revitalization If not addressed, older districts and neighborhoods will continue to experience increased vulnerability and decline, as evidenced by: A lack of quality, affordable central city neighborhoods driving population to outlying areas with better public education; Higher costs to the City to provide services for residents and businesses; The inability to generate optimal tax revenue to pay for essential City services; Continued deterioration of aging commercial districts and neighborhoods; Inadequate number of quality, affordable residential products; Underutilization of existing properties and infrastructure; A lack of transportation options; and Lost opportunities for economic development.
-Strategies to address the Long-Term Issue Guide the allocation of resources including grant funds and capital expenditures as state in planokc.
+FY17 Actual FY18 Actual FY19 Projection FY19 Target FY20 Target Lon ng-Term Issue - Urban Revitalization lf no t addressed, older districts and neighborhoods will continue to experience increased vulnerability and decline, as evidenced by: - / A lack of quality, affordable central city neighborhoods driving population to outlying areas with better public education; - / Higher costs to the City to provide services for residents and businesses; The inability to generate optimal tax revenue to pay for essential City services; - (Continued deterioration of aging commercial districts and neighborhoods; - / Inadequate number of quality, affordable residential products; - (Underutilization of existing properties and infrastructure; - / A lack of transportation options; and - 1 Lost opportunities for economic development.
+S Strategies to address the Long-Term Issue Guide the allocation of resources including grant funds and capital expenditures as state in planokc.
 Focus Planning Department capacity and technical assistance on revitalization areas.
 Strengthen capacity of commercial districts to deliver more meaningful social, economic, and aesthetic results through the Commercial District Revitalization Program.
 Strategically concentrate neighborhood revitalization efforts in the Strong Neighborhoods Initiative areas to reverse decline and leverage private investment and support.
-Strategic Result(s) to measure annual progress on Long-Term Issue Annually, the Planning Department will influence revitalization and redevelopment within the urbanized areas of the city as evidenced by: 100% of participating Commercial District Revitalization Program districts will maintain or increase total property value.
-65% of citizens surveyed will be satisfied with each attribute in response to the following question: Please rate your satisfaction with the following attributes of your neighborhood: - Safety - Property Maintenance - Sense of Community - Amenities (parks, sidewalks, street - Appearance trees) - Overall Quality
+S Strategic Result(s) to measure annual progress on Long-Term Issue A Annually, the Planning Department will influence revitalization and redevelopment within the urbanized areas of the city as evidenced by: 100% of participating Commercial District Revitalization Program districts will maintain or increase total property value.
+65% of citizens surveyed will be satisfied with each attribute in response to the following question: Please rate your satisfaction with the following attributes of your neighborhood: - Safety - Appearance - Property Maintenance - Sense of Community - Amenities (parks, sidewalks, street trees) - Overall Quality 982 % of commercial properties in each Commercial District in the N/A N/A N/A 100% 100% CDRP that have maintained or increased in market value from one year to the next according to the Oklahoma County Assessor 002

-% of citizens satisfied with neighborhood attributes
+983% of citizens satisfied with neighborhood attributes59%59%65%65%